McNeeseACM/student-resources/discipline-specific/web-development/README.md

 You're probably thinking: "I know these languages exist, but what is a 'Stack'?
 Why are there so many options?
 How does deployment even work?"

 Start with the basics.
-Forget frameworks.
-Forget deploying and scaling.
-Forget the literal sea of `Javascript` options.
+Take it slow, and it'll all come as you gain experience.

-> ### Note: A lot of these tutorials require some form of `Web Hosting` service to get a website or app up and running.
+> #### Note: A lot of these tutorials require some form of `Web Hosting` service to get a website or app up and running.
 We heavily recommend `Amazon Web Services`' **free-tier** account with which you can create a simple, low-power, private server which you can install software on, interact with via FTP, and build your web app on your own platform. **[Here's where you can get started with that!](https://aws.amazon.com/start-now/)**

 ## Starter Tutorials
 --------